 COP26 commitments must now be turned into concrete actions – a complex but urgent task.

 Steel and cement are an integral part of the modern world.
 Steel is found in everything, from major infrastructure to kitchenware, while cement, as the principal ingredient in concrete, is the most widely consumed resource in the world after water.
 Approximately 3 metric tonnes of cement are used annually for every person in the world.1 Steelmaking and cement production are both highly emission intensive.
 The need for continuous high-temperature heat to produce steel, cement and concrete requires huge amounts of energy, much of which is still dependent on fossil fuels.
 Moreover, the chemical processes involved in producing these materials are themselves a major source of emissions.
-By most estimates, steel and cement production account for just over 50 per cent of all industrial emissions (see figure below).
+By most estimates, steel and cement production account for just over 50 per cent of all industrial emissions (see figure below).s

 Nearly 2 billion tonnes of steel are produced every year, generating around 8 per cent of all global CO2 emissions.
 For each tonne of steel produced in conventional furnaces, between 1.5 tonnes and 3 tonnes of CO2 are released into the atmosphere.
 Cement accounts for a further 6 per cent of total emissions, with two-thirds related to the chemical reactions involved in production, and the remaining one-third resulting from fuel combustion.